KonishchevDmitry/investments/docs/brokers.md

 * `tax_exemptions: [long-term-ownership]` in case of an ordinary brokerage account where [Long-Term Ownership tax exception](https://github.com/KonishchevDmitry/investments/files/7531659/lto.pdf) is applied.

-But be prepared to [surprises](https://smart-lab.ru/blog/730297.php#comment13207914) from brokers in how they are process LTO or stock splits.
+But be prepared to [surprises](https://smart-lab.ru/blog/730297.php#comment13207914) from brokers in how they process LTO or stock splits.

 <a name="open-broker"></a>